yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 ### Output

 At this point our `desiredTemperature` changes when you press the Up button.
-But we don't update the display.
+But we don't update the display, yet.

-We add that here.
+We will add that here.

 {{< highlight java "hl_lines=8-10">}}
     behavior()